OpenManufacturingPlatform/iotcon-opc-ua-connector-dotnet/readme-files/MQTTExample.md

       "Type": "mqtt",
        ...
 ```
-In an attempt to not bloat the settings file the *Shared* section is there to share basic MQTT settings (e.g Username, Password,..) between different endpoints, if the same **MQTT Broker** is used accross the endpoints (Topics).
+The *Shared* section groups MQTT settings (e.g Username, Password,..) that are shared between different endpoints (when the same **MQTT Broker** is used for all endpoints (Topics)).
+This reduces unnecessary repetition and bloating of the settings file.

-**Note**: Shared settings are read and applied first (1st) subsequent section will override Shared settings.
-Meaning if you set the brokerAddress in Shared to 'Broker-Shared'.
-And in the CommandEndpoint section (Under NativeSettings) you set the brokerAddress to 'Broker-Command' then, when the *Connector* instatiates the CommandEndpoint it will set the brokerAddress to 'Broker-Command' and not 'Broker-Shared'.
+**Note**: The Shared settings are read and applied first.
+Settings in subsequent sections will override those with the same name that appear in the Shared settings.
+For example, if the brokerAddress is set in Shared as 'Broker-Shared', and it is set again in the CommandEndpoint section (under NativeSettings) as 'Broker-Command', the final value of brokerAddress will be 'Broker-Command' and not 'Broker-Shared'.

 - Command Endpoint
 ```json